By Kathryn Kosmides

 There’s only a handful of perfect spaces, but there’s dozens of ways to position two booths for optimal exposure.
 Everyone’s eye is on that one perfect expo booth location, and if you’re a smaller company it will be more difficult to attain it.
 Take a smarter approach and acquire two smaller booths at key points where your target audience will likely convene.

 If you’ve invested in a permanent booth structure, ask your designer or agency team if there is a way to assemble the structure into two smaller booths that bring just as much dynamite to the trade show floor.
-This is a great option for extremely large trade shows with multiple expo halls (or a single, ginormous one) and those a little late to the game on registering but who still want a large, multi-touch presence.
+This is a great option for extremely large trade shows with multiple expo halls (or a single, large one) and those a little late to the game on registering but who still want a large, multi-touch presence.

 5. Sometimes Smaller is Bigger